wearecodets/hw1-mozhdeh-ahmadi/README.md

 ## Objective

 After completing this homework, you should end up with four new files in this repo: `googling.md`, `terminal.md`, `github.md` and `forking.md`.
-Push your `answer` branch up for a PR review.
+Push your `answer` branch up for a PR review on Thursday.

 If you are finished with this homework early, go ahead and proceed to preparing for [next week](https://github.com/wearecodets/phase-two/tree/master/week-two).
 It will be a pretty packed week.